 \section{Rules}

 We collect here the computational rules we established.
 We start with the three general identities from Lemma~\ref{62} and Proposition~\ref{56}

-In Table~\ref{88} below we give an overview of rules that follow from special elements or properties of the matroid.
+Table~\ref{88} gives an overview of rules that follow from special elements or properties of the matroid.
 The entries of the middle and right columns describe the class in $\K_0(\Var_\KK)$ modulo $\TT$ of respectively $Y^\circ_W$ and $Y_W$ if the matroid $\M_W$ exhibits the feature described in the left column.
 We suppress the detailed hypotheses needed for trivial examples and refer to Propositions~\ref{50}, Lemma~\ref{52} and Corollary~\ref{59} instead.